Chymyst/chymyst-core/docs/chymyst02.md

 Modify the concurrent map/reduce program for the case when the `reduceB()` computation is itself asynchronous.

-Assume that the computation of `reduceB` is already defined as a reaction at another reaction site, with code such as
+Assume that the computation of `reduceB` is defined as a reaction at another reaction site, with code such as

 ```scala
 val inputsB = m[(Int, Int)]